AdaptiveConsulting/ReactiveTraderCloud-Finsemble/README.md

 - You can change the `applicationRoot` and `componentRoot` in the manifest-local.json file for local development
 - You can update the Reactive Trader Demo workspace that's found in the `/configs/application/workspaces.json` file
-- When upgrading to a new version of Finsemble, please upgrade the version number in `configs/other/installer.json`.
-This number is used in building a history of installers, and allows for automatic update of clients on startup.